rikzun/dotfiles/README.md

  My dotfiles (configurations, settings, tweaks, etc).

 ## Disclaimer
  At any moment everything can be broken, I do not bear any responsibility.
-You receive the product "as is".
+You receive it "as is".